AllenZoo/Scheduler/README.md

 - [mySQL server](https://dev.mysql.com/downloads/mysql/)
 - [mySQL GUI](https://codingsight.com/10-best-mysql-gui-tools/) -choose from the list (I use [mySQL workbench](https://dev.mysql.com/downloads/workbench/))

+Run the following in project terminal to install some dependencies:

+- npm install cors
+- npm install axios
+- npm i lodash
+- npm install react-router
+- and more if prompted by terminal.

 1. To start the app, access the project root directory (eg. ../../Scheduler) with the terminal and run the following: